antarctica/flask-entra-auth/README.md

 - we additionally check the `ver` Entra specific claim is '2.0'
 - we optionally additionally check the `sub` and/or `azp` claim values are allowed as per a list

+### Resource protector

+There are various implementations of a similar concept (decorator for routes).
+As we know the AuthLib version works I've stuck with that.

+At a minimum this needs a bearer token validator, a class that requires an `authenticate()` (not validate) method for a token (taken from the `Authorization` request header).
+This assumes we're running our own OAuth server, and so have a record of tokens we've issued.
+We don't and instead use this method to validate the token.

+This validator class then calls its own `validate()` method which checks the token is specified, not revoked/expired and has the required set of scopes present.

+The resource protector class itself then registers this validator.
+We don't need to make any changes to it.

 ## Licence

 Copyright (c) 2024 UK Research and Innovation (UKRI), British Antarctic Survey (BAS).